 Can You Vacuum a Pool Table?

 If you’ve ever had your pool table re-felted, you know that it’s a bit of an ordeal.
 At a minimum price of about $250, re-felting is something that’s best avoided as long as possible.
-But the trick is to avoid it by keeping your felt clean, smooth, and ideal for play.
+But the trick is to avoid it by keeping your felt clean, smooth, along with ideal for play.
 To do this, many people turn to the vacuum cleaner.
 So a common question I hear a lot is, “Can you vacuum a pool table?”

 Yes, you can absolutely vacuum a pool table.
 But some types of vacuums and attachments can damage the felt and affect playability.
 A vacuum with gentle suction and a nonrevolving, soft-bristled brush will ensure cleanliness and long life for your pool table felt.